ValeMel/stylegan/README.md

 # stylegan3
 NVidia's StyleGan series of papers and models aim at generating synthetic images from real images with controled modifications.
+It provides a ready to use set of networks to generate fake images and a set of high quality images.
 Applications are in photo edition (photoshop like), domain translation (winter to summer, old to young, etc.) and video generation.
 It is AI and ANN powered.
-The NN learns from a set of images (faces, fish, beaches, flowers, beds, etc) over several days on multiple high-end GPUs.
+The NN learns from a set of images (either faces, or fish, or beaches, or flowers, or beds, etc) over several days on multiple high-end GPUs.
-It can as well be used as a pre-trained model and not require all this training.
+It can as well be used as a pre-trained model and not require all the training.